-Access Kassia Meador’s Definitive Guide To Longboarding at early bird pricing until 12.4.2019.
-Kassia is even offering free wax to the first 100 students enrolled, so take the next (cross) step today.
+Access Kassia Meador’s Definitive Guide To Longboarding at early bird pricing until 12.12.2019.
+Take the next (cross) step today.

 We get it.
 From the outside looking in, surf etiquette is a realm bound by blurry lines.
 Even for those of us with decades of waves stored in the deepest reaches of the hippocampus, we watch interactions in the lineup daily that seem to fall into the sport’s many gray areas of respectful interaction.